ez-aem/aem-project-archetype/src/main/archetype/aem-site-template/README.md

 npm run deploy
 ```

-go to AEM and create a site form template
+3. Go to AEM and create a site form template.

-## previous docs

-## MySite Site Template
+## ${appTitle} Site Template

-This is the MySite site template for Adobe Experience Manager as a Cloud Service (AEMaaCS).
+This is the ${appTitle} site template for Adobe Experience Manager as a Cloud Service (AEMaaCS).

 <img src="previews/site.png?raw=true" alt="Minimal  site preview" width="50%">